nateshmbhat/pyttsx3/README.rst

 * nsss
 * espeak

-**Feel free to wrap another text-to-speech engine for use with pyttsx.**
+**Feel free to wrap another text-to-speech engine for use with pyttsx3.**
 ########################################################################

 Project Links :